amd/ryzen-ai-documentation/docs/getstartex.rst

 |
 |

-Step 2: Prepare the CIFAR10 dataset
+Step 2: Prepare dataset and ONNX model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, we utilize the a custom ResNet model finetuned using the CIFAR-10 dataset.

-The ``prepare_model_data.py`` script downloads the CIFAR10 dataset in pickle format (for python) and binary format (for C++).
+The ``prepare_model_data.py`` script downloads the CIFAR-10 dataset in pickle format (for python) and binary format (for C++).
 This dataset will be used in the subsequent steps for quantization and inference.
 The script also exports the provided PyTorch model into ONNX format.
 The following snippet from the script shows how the ONNX model is exported:

 .. code-block::